 “When women are sick, they tend to ignore it,” said Jennifer Mieres, M.D., a cardiologist and professor of cardiology and population health at the Northshore LIJ Health System in New York.
 “We need to put the fact that we’re vulnerable to heart disease on our radar screen and recognize the signs.”

-killer of women, affecting one out of every three in the United States.
-Nearly half of African-American women have heart disease.
+killer of women in the United States, affecting one out of every three in the United States.
+Nearly half of African-American women have cardiovascular disease.

 Track your angina symptoms with our Angina Log.

 “Women need to understand their risks,” Dr. Mieres said.
 “Eighty percent of heart disease is preventable.”